Welcome to today's edition of the Rush 24-7 podcast.

 I'm so sick and tired of hearing the country beaten up.

-I have to pivot up every day.
+I have to put it up every day.

-My job is to listen to what liberals say, and I have to listen to them trash this Country each and every day.
+My job is to listen to what liberals say, and I have to listen to them trash this country each and every day.

 I listen to them trash the military.